George Schiffman, MD, FCCP

 There are two types of bronchoscopes - a flexible fiberoptic bronchoscope and a rigid bronchoscope.
 Since the 1960s, the fiberoptic bronchoscope has progressively supplanted the rigid bronchoscope because of overall ease of use.
 In some patients, flexible fiberoptic bronchoscopy can be performed without anesthesia, but in most cases, conscious sedation "twilight sleep") is utilized.
 However, rigid bronchoscopy requires general anesthesia and the services of an anesthesiologist.
 During the bronchoscopy, the examiner can see the tissues of the airways either directly by looking through the instrument or by viewing on a TV monitor.

-Depending on the indication the examiner will choose between the flexible fiber optic bronchoscope or the rigid bronchoscope.
+Depending on the indication the examiner will choose between the flexible fiber optic bronchoscope and the rigid bronchoscope.
 For example, if a patient were coughing up large amounts of blood, a rigid bronchoscope is used since it has a large suction channel and allows for the use of instruments that can better control bleeding.
 The vast majority of bronchoscopies are performed using the flexible fiberoptic scope because of the improved patient comfort and reduced use of anesthesia.

 Find out what women really need.